-We marvel at modern construction technology advancements, such as 3D printing and smart cities.
+We marvel at modern construction technology advancements, such as 3D printing, smart cities, and adaptive reuse.
 Yet, some of the oldest buildings in America have some of the most innovative construction you can find.
 Many of the practices used to develop these early structures have evolved into methods used in the industry today.

 Take pueblos in the Southwest, for instance.
 They are some of the oldest buildings in the United States and some of the earliest forms of green construction.
 And in Colonial New England, houses were made from stone and used mud to seal the cracks, predating Joseph Aspen’s patent on modern-day concrete.

 In the “olden days,” people didn’t have forklifts, bulldozers or cranes to move materials.
 They had their bare hands, a few friends, horses, and a modest cart—if they were lucky.
 Yet despite the simple tools used to build them, many of these structures have stood the test of time.
 Pack your bags and take a tour with us through American history.
 You can scroll through each state below or jump down to the 15 oldest buildings.
 Here are the oldest buildings in America:

 The Joel Eddins House was built in 1808, in Huntsville, Alabama.
 Eddins relocated to the area from Abbeville County, South Carolina.
 He constructed the one and a half story log cabin in a “hall and parlor” style that was distinct to colonial New England.
 It allowed for the main floor of the home (hall and parlor) to be used for entertaining visitors.
 This unique construction style was uncommon in Alabama at the time.

 The Joel Eddins House was added to the National Register of Historic Places in 1996.
 In 2007, the home was restored and moved to Bruitt on the Mountain open-air museum grounds.